eric-therond/webunpack/README.md

 # webunpack
 > A recon tool for security purposes
-> Find the modules with webpack
+> Find the modules packed (bundles) with webpack.js

 ---
 ## Installation